Child Care Certificate Program

 - Demonstrate understanding of recommended strategies for promoting early literacy skills

-- Identify recommended activities and other elements of effective curriculum in the infant-toddler setting
+- Identify recommended activities and other elements of effective infant-toddler curriculum

 - Identify all basic practices for safe, healthy, positive, developmentally appropriate daily care of infants and toddlers